jpappel/trueColorsWebApp/README.md

 A string of text should have been generated after the `print` command was used.
 Copy and paste the generated value in-between the `""` quotes in the `.env` file.

 After this, also create four new lines in the .env file as follows:
-MYSQL_HOST = ""
+MYSQL_HOST=""
-MYSQL_USERNAME = ""
+MYSQL_USER=""
-MYSQL_PASSWORD = ""
+MYSQL_PASSWORD=""
-MYSQL_DB = ""
+MYSQL_DATABASE=""

-The MYSQL_HOST will be localhost if running locally, or the IP address on Ec2 The MYSQL_USERNAME and MYSQL_PASSWORD are whatever username and password you are using for the database The MYSQL_DB is the name of the database you are using.
+The MYSQL_HOST will be localhost if running locally, or the IP address on Ec2 The MYSQL_USER and MYSQL_PASSWORD are whatever username and password you are using for the database The MYSQL_DATABASE is the name of the database you are using.
 This will likely be trivia_db

 ### 4. Creating the 'test_db' database